paulxjp/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-performance-cpu-linux.md

 ## top
-The `top` utility is the first resource monitoring tool to provide an in-depth representation of CPU utilization, it gives you a real-time look at what’s going on with the server.
-Here is a top report from a 2-processor VM:
+The `top` utility is the first resource monitoring tool to provide an in-depth representation of CPU utilization.
+It gives you a real-time look at what’s going on with the server.
+Here is a top report from a 2-processor virtual machine:

 ```output
 top - 03:12:38 up  1:53,  3 users,  load average: 1.72, 0.62, 0.25